Do I Really Need To Go To Rehab?

 Common Signs of Addiction

-While the experience of addiction is unique for different individuals, some signs that are common to most people who have an addiction.
+While the experience of addiction is unique for different individuals, some signs are common to most people who have an addiction.
 These signs may be classified under physical, social, and, behavioural signs.

 - Unusual increase or loss of appetite.
 Addiction can disrupt the normal appetite cycle leading to diminished nutrition and unhealthy weight loss.
 For example, cocaine and Methamphetamine can reduce the appetite thereby causing individuals to forget to eat regularly.
 They eventually begin to lose weight

 - Loss of sleep.
 Many addictive substances cause sleep disturbances.
 Research has shown that there is a bi-directional relationship between insomnia and addiction.
 Failing to treat insomnia can increase the likelihood of relapse

 - Change in physical looks.
 Addiction can change a person’s physical appearance for the worse.
 The person may neglect hygiene and appearance.
 The decrease in appetite causes the individual to have a thin, skeletal, and frail look.
 Addiction can also lead to a dry mouth and poor dental hygiene resulting in bad breath, rotten teeth, and gum disease